Years of Experience

 Benefits and Perks

-Benefits packages do tend to lack paid time off; Baxter Healthcare Corporation gives paid vacation days to half of respondents and sick leave to 30 percent.
-A large number of survey participants allocate some part of their earnings to the company-sponsored 401(k) savings plan.
-Most workers have health insurance, and benefits for a large number of respondents also include dental insurance.
-Perks also include a stock purchase plan, a casual working environment, life insurance, and tuition reimbursement.
+Paid time off is in short supply here, with only 43 percent receiving paid vacation and a quarter of respondents receiving paid sick days.
+A large number of employees allocate some part of their earnings to the company-sponsored 401(k) savings plan.
+Most employees report having health insurance, and most survey participants report having dental coverage.
+Other privileges include a stock purchase plan, life insurance, a casual working environment, and tuition reimbursement.